Dominions II: The Ascension Wars: Atlantis

+Pythium

 Based on Byzantium, these humans combine effective troops and extremely powerful, but expensive mage-priests.
 Pythium offers recruitable "communicants" (which lend their strength to battlefield mages, enhancing their power), hydra monsters, assassins, one-shot gladiators and spear-throwing infantry.
 It lacks affordable cavalry, substitutes inferior slingers for archers, and has one of the worst militias (province defense) in the game.